pbakaus/domvas/README.md

 ```

 ## Syntax

 ```js
 domvas.toImage(domElement, readyCallback, width, height, left, top);
 ```

-readyCallback's 'this' and first argument points to a valid, preloaded image node that you can simply draw to your canvas context.
+readyCallback's `this` and first argument points to a valid, preloaded image node that you can simply draw to your canvas context.

 ## How it works